 ― Victor Frankl

-As humans our ability to create meaning, to infuse it into our experiences, is what makes us unique.
+As humans our ability to create meaning, to find it in our experiences, is what makes us unique.
 It’s what makes us who we truly are.
 Victor Frankl is someone who underwent an incredible atrocity, but yet still was able to find meaning, freedom, and purpose in his existence.

 Psychedelics ability to enable us to see things from a new angle and offer a new perspective is ultimately their greatest power.
 It gives us a real chance to see difficulties or hardships from the past in a new light and find meaning and purpose in them.
 It also allows us to see new connections, sparking our creativity.

-“Psychedelics are illegal not because a loving government is concerned that you may jump out of a third story window.
-Psychedelics are illegal because they dissolve opinion structures and culturally laid down models of behaviour and information processing.
+“Psychedelics are illegal because they dissolve opinion structures and culturally laid down models of behaviour and information processing.
 They open you up to the possibility that everything you know is wrong.” ― Terence McKenna

 It’s almost a bad joke that we are not free to use these plants and substances which can help us find inner freedom.
 That we do not enjoy cognitive liberty.
 That people are locked in cages for their use or involvement with them.
 The fact that people have had their physical freedom taken from them is a gross injustice.
 I believe this to be a key civil rights issue of our time and with psychedelics’ ability to help us to see past division, to see our unity and interconnectedness, they can inform and accelerate other civil rights movements present in the world today.
 Understanding our connection with the planet, they can help our ecological awareness and movement too.

 Freedom is something I believe we all ultimately strive for.
 With their power to break boundaries and burn down limiting beliefs, psychedelics allow us to believe in the impossible.
-They show us that the anything is possible.
 They allow us to dream.
 And for that reason psychedelics are the greatest tool that we have for freedom.
-And I believe in the freedom of psychedelics.
+And I believe we should legalize, and liberate, psychedelics.

 Courage is one of the most important virtues you can cultivate.
 It’s an essential ingredient in living a life true to yourself, reaching your full potential, and realising true freedom.
 Yep, courage is a pretty big deal.